Fix Employment Insurance Now! Call your elected representatives

 - Your own MP: Type your postal code here: www.ourcommons.ca/Members/en/search

-- At the start of COVID, the federal government relaxed EI eligibility to improve access to emergency support for those most in need.
+- At the start of COVID, the federal government relaxed Employment Insurance eligibility to improve access to support for those in need.

 - Without these supports, it would have been much worse for workers and their families due to the COVID closures, lockdowns and layoffs.

-- Shamefully, the federal government allowed these temporary measures to expire last fall, without implementing the permanent changes needed to make EI work for workers.
+- Shamefully, the federal government allowed these rules to expire without implementing the permanent changes needed to make EI work for workers.

 - As a result, workers have faced a huge jump in the qualifying hours required for both Regular and Special Benefits (parental, sickness, etc), and the allocation/clawback of separation payments.